-Antony Augoustakis, Associate Professor, Classics and Medieval Studies
+Antony Augoustakis, Professor, The Department of the Classics and Medieval Studies

 Zong-qi Cai, Professor, East Asian Languages and Cultures